 However, where we fail to get co-operation from the owners or their estate executors, we will look to take enforcement action to reduce any risk and return the property to use within the shortest possible time.
+Likewise, where there is a serious and immediate risk to the public or neighbouring properties e.g. structural collapse, slippage or storm damage, officers from Building Control and Housing Services will act quickly to deal with the dangerous structure in order to mitigate the risk.
+This may involve employing a contractor and carrying out the works ourselves.

 Prior to taking any statutory action we will conduct all reasonable enquiries to ensure that our action is proportionate and transparent, in line with this Policy.
 Where a property has been empty for a long period of time and officers have spent time encouraging the owners to re occupy the property but no progress has been made, or the owner of the property has been untraceable or demonstrates an unwillingness to work with the Council, formal action will be undertaken.
-In some circumstances we will be required to utilise land registry records, council held information and/or local intelligence in order to establish ownership of property.
+In some circumstances we will be required to utilise land registry records, electoral records, other council held information and/or local intelligence in order to establish ownership of property.